NicolasDenoyelle/DrawNamesForChristmas/README.md

 People offer and receive only one present of each type.
 If specified, they cannot offer to specific personnes (here p5 <-> p4, and p2 <->p3).

+An email is sent to each person with the peoples to gift.
+But they don't know who will gift them.

 ## Configuration
 Open [noel.py](noel.py) and update fields 'personnes', 'types' and mail configuration.